Analysis | Why Is China Cracking Down on Ride-Hailing Giant Didi?

 6. Why does Didi matter?

 You can’t really overstate just how dominant Didi is in ride hailing in China, accounting for 88% of total trips in the fourth quarter of 2020.
 When Didi bought Uber’s Chinese operations in 2016, Uber took a stake in the company that currently stands at 12%.
 Didi’s U.S. IPO was shepherded by a who’s who of Wall Street banks.
-It’s one of the largest single investments in SoftBank Group Corp.’s portfolio and also counts Tencent Holdings Ltd as a major shareholder.
-However, due to its ownership structure Chief Executive Officer Cheng Wei and President Jean Liu control more than 50% of the voting power.
+Its largest shareholder is Japan’s SoftBank Group Corp. with more than 20%, and others include Chinese social networking colossus Tencent Holdings Ltd. However, due to Didi’s ownership structure, Chief Executive Officer Cheng Wei and President Jean Liu control more than 50% of the voting power.

 7. How’s the company doing?